Whether you’re on a budget or looking for an evening of romance, there’s a meal for everyone on Holy Island.

-You’re walking down the beautiful sandy Rhoscolyn beach, breathing in that fresh sea-side air and drinking in the fantastic views of the coastal path.
+Walk down the beautiful Rhoscolyn beach; breath in that fresh sea-side air and drinking in the fantastic views of the coastal path.
 What better way to top it off than resting your weary legs at the White Eagle?
 You can also bring your furry friends with you too, as the eatery is pet-friendly!

-Enjoy the outdoor terrace and soak in the views overlooking the stunning Anglesey coast while enjoying one (or two pints) of their guest ales on draught.
+Enjoy the outdoor terrace overlooking the stunning Anglesey coast while enjoying a pint (or two) of guest ale.
 There is great food on offer with seasonal menus as well.
 The White Eagle’s critically acclaimed Steak Pies are to die for, and their home-made fish and chips are amongst customer favourites.